A generalized Kac-Moody algebra of rank 14: The of central charge

 The isomorphism classes of irreducible modules of the vertex operator algebra $V_L$ associated to an even integral lattice $L$ can be parameterized by the discriminant group $L'/L$ of the lattice~\cite{DoLe}.
-For each coset $\lambda + L \in L'/L$ there exists an an irreducible $V_{L}$-module which we denote by $V_{\lambda + L}$.
+For each coset $\lambda + L \in L'/L$ there exists a unique irreducible $V_{L}$-module which we denote by $V_{\lambda + L}$.

 The fusion product between the irreducible modules is given by